Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Exponential clustering for quantum correlations

 \section{Exponential clustering for quantum correlations}

-In this section, we show our main theorems on the exponential clustering of the quantum correlations as well as quantum entanglement.
+In this section, the main theorems of this study on the exponential clustering of the quantum correlations as well as quantum entanglement are presented.
 The theorems capture the universal structures of generic quantum Gibbs states at arbitrary temperatures.

-\begin{theorem} Let $O_A$ and $O_B$ be arbitrary operators with the unit norm that are supported on the subsets $A\subset \Lambda$ and $B \subset \Lambda$, respectively.
+First, consider the following theorem on quantum correlation (Appendix~\ref{app_Proof of Theorem_thm:quantum_correlation} for the proof): \begin{theorem} Let $O_A$ and $O_B$ be arbitrary operators with the unit norm that are supported on the subsets $A\subset \Lambda$ and $B \subset \Lambda$, respectively ($\dist_{A,B}=R$).
 Then, when a quantum state $\rho$ is given by a quantum Gibbs state with the short-range Hamiltonian~\eqref{int_short_range} ($\rho=\rho_\beta$), the quantum correlation $\QC_{\rho_\beta} (O_A,O_B)$ is upper-bounded as follows: